wabarr/exambuilder/readme.md

 Simple python class for making multiple versions of `.docx` exam files with randomized question order.

-Questions bank is written in YAML config file containing multiple choice or fill-in exam quesions.
+Question bank is written in YAML file containing multiple choice or fill-in exam questions, plus the exam title and instructions.

 ### Dependencies